 If vomiting episodes are triggered by stress or excitement, try during a symptom-free interval to find ways to reduce stress and stay calm.
-Eating small meals and small carbohydrate-containing snacks daily, instead of three large meals, also may help.
+Eating small meals and low-fat snacks daily, instead of three large meals, also may help.

 - Coenzyme Q10 (ubiquinone), a natural substance made in the body that is available as a supplement.
 Coenzyme Q10 assists with the basic functions of cells.

 - L-carnitine, a natural substance that is made in the body and is available as a supplement.
 L-carnitine helps your body turn fat into energy.

 - Riboflavin (vitamin B-2), a vitamin found in certain foods and available as a supplement.
 Riboflavin plays a role in the body's mitochondrial processes.